-Your ultimate guide for how to smooth and detangle matted hair - Without the Tears!
+Your ultimate Mum-guide for how to smooth and detangle matted hair - Without Tears!

 Matted Hair?
 No Problem!
-Mums, we’ve all faced the dreaded morning hairbrush battle—the meltdowns, tears, stress and drama.
-Dealing with matted hair can feel like a daily struggle.
+Many of us know the pain of the dreaded hairbrush battle - the meltdowns, tears, stress and drama.
+Dealing with matted hair can feel like an impossible task.
 But don’t worry!
-With the right approach, tools, and technique, you can solve your hair woes.
+With the right approach, tools, and technique, you can solve matted hair woes.

 Kids tend to be little whirlwinds of movement, always on the go.
 The main culprits for their matted hair are: